ICHydro/anaconda/installation/README.md

 The use of PostgreSQL is a bit more experimental but possible.
 The main advantage of PostgreSQL is the good integration with open source spatial databases (PostGIS), which is useful when storing data with a spatial dimension.

-Setting up the database under linux (assuming you are user postgres):
+Setting up the database under linux:

 ```
 createdb anaconda
 createuser -P anaconda
+psql -d anaconda -c "ALTER DATABASE anaconda OWNER TO anaconda"
-psql -d anaconda -a -f anaconda_pg.sql
+psql -d anaconda -U anaconda -a -f schema_pg.sql
-psql -d anaconda -c "REASSIGN OWNED BY postgres TO anaconda"
+psql -d anaconda -U anaconda -a -f init.sql
 ```

 Note: ideally use UTF encoding.
 Set it explicitly with --lc-collate if you want to be sure.

-### Configuring the database link

-Change the access information in www/db.sample.php to match the credentials that you have chosen earlier and save the new file as db.php in the same directory.
+### Configuration

+The site has two parameter files, located in www/config.
+The database connection is configured in db.php; some other parameters are set in params.php.
+Example files are included, but need to be copied and modified.
 E.g. using linux:

 ```
-cd www
+cd www/config
 cp db.sample.php db.php
 nano db.php
+cp params.sample.php params.php
+nano params.php
 ```

-### Maintaining the database.
+### Maintaining the database and uploading data.

 To maintain the database, a graphical user interface such as PhPMyAdmin or [Mysql workbench](https://www.mysql.com/products/workbench) can be useful.
+You can also edit and run data.sql to add new data.

 ## 5. Permissions and security